 I am still in the early stages of my teaching career, but my aim is to get a job at a university as a linguistics lecturer.
-My time at Sunderland was enjoyable and less stressful than I had expected.
-The professors and university staff were lovely and always willing to assist me.”
+My time at Sunderland was enjoyable and less stressful than I had expected.”

 Published 4 May 2020